90 Aro St, Aro Valley, Wellington

 The tea was in plastic pyramid tea bags and was quite strong.
 Luckily we asked for extra hot water, which we got in a spare teapot with a lid missing its knob.
 Why is it OK to serve customers in broken tableware?

 The café is a pretty relaxed place, as befits its situation in the heart of the bohemian Aro Valley, and popular with locals.
 But personally I find the dark wooden décor makes the place gloomy.
-This isn’t helped by the front windows being a veranda and never getting the sun.
+This isn’t helped by the front windows being under a veranda and never exposed to sun.

 A large mirror wall has been added since I first visited I think, and this helps a bit.
-Maybe they read my original review?
+Maybe they read the original version of this review in which I complained more strongly about the gloom?

 I had high expectations of a café situated right in the heart of Wellington’s muesli eating suburb.
 But sorry Aro Café, though you are the nearest eatery to my home, and I have enjoyed cake at your tables, there is nothing that makes me want to return for your muesli (never mind coffee, tea or scones).